Enryun/TutorialKit/README.md

 ### 2. Configure the tutorial appearance by creating an instance of `TutorialConfiguration`:

+Defines the overall look, feel, and behavior of the tutorial experience.
+Allows developers to tailor the tutorial component to seamlessly fit within the aesthetic and functional aspects of their app.

 ```swift
 let configuration = TutorialConfiguration(
             title: .init(font: .systemFont(ofSize: 24, weight: .semibold), textColor: .label),